I Am Sober is a free app that helps you get some control back in your life.

 This also means that being addicted to beer vs. wine is not necessarily going to come with worse repercussions.
 How bad your addiction is depends on your drinking habits and your lifestyle.

-Like wine, beer is one of the oldest types of alcoholic beverages and is usually made from the fermentation of barley or other types of grains.
-When compared to other types of alcoholic beverages, beer usually contains the least amount of alcohol, usually around 5% in a single serving.
+Like wine, beer is one of the oldest types of alcoholic beverages.
+It's usually made from the fermentation of barley or other types of grains.
+When compared to other types of alcoholic beverages, beer usually contains the least amount of alcohol.
+It usually has around 5% in a single serving.

-However, something people often forget about is that they are drinking more beer since the average serving size for beer is 12 ounces.
+However, people often forget that they are drinking more beer.
+Take note that the average serving size for beer is 12 ounces.
 Because you are drinking a large amount of beer, you are often drinking the equivalent of a glass of wine or another serving of hard liquor.

-Beer is also one of the more common types of alcohol that people drink on a regular basis.
+Beer is also one of the more common types of alcohol that people drink regularly.
 This creates a higher risk of you drinking excess beer to the point of it becoming an addiction.

 Wine is another type of traditional alcoholic beverage made from fermenting grapes.
-Unlike beer, the average serving size of wine is five fluid ounces and will usually contain about 12% alcohol content.
+Unlike beer, the average serving size of wine is five fluid ounces.
+This will usually contain about 12% alcohol content.

 While a single glass of wine is not usually an issue for people, this does not necessarily mean you are only drinking one glass.
-Many people who drink wine tend to drink a few glasses at a time, especially if it is their drink of choice or they have an issue with alcohol.
+Many people who drink wine tend to drink a few glasses at a time.
+Especially if it is their drink of choice or they have an issue with alcohol dependence.

 No matter what your drink of choice is, the signs of alcohol addiction will usually fall into a few common categories.
 Understanding these categories can help make it a bit easier to notice if you have started to develop unhealthy drinking habits or patterns.